 In the dream however, the finger will go through your palm, and you likely won’t feel it either.
 It will certainly feel strange, and you’ll realise that something’s not right, therefore allowing you to become Lucid.

 2: Checking your watch

-Or look at the time somewhere in the environment you’re in, so glance at a computer clock or a clock on the wall.
+Look at the time somewhere in the environment you’re in, so glance at a computer clock or a clock on the wall.
 The time will be different every time you look at it in the dream, whereas in real life it will hardly move.
-Make sure you clearly see the time, and then when you turn to look again, check that it’s the same.
-If it’s not, you’re dreaming.
+As you’re doing this, ask yourself ‘Am I dreaming?’.

 3: Reading some text